Subzy132/eng130-API/README.md

 It stands for Representational State Transfer.
 This is a software architecture that places a set of constraints.

 it transfers a representation of the state of the resource to the requester or endpoint.
+A REST API is an API that conforms to the design principles of the REST, or representational state transfer architectural style.
+For this reason, REST APIs are sometimes referred to RESTful APIs.

 ## Why Learn Rest API with Python?

+By using Python and REST APIs, you can retrieve, parse, update, and manipulate the data provided by any web service you're interested in.

 ## Why Python is a Good Language for developing Rest API?